ggneilc/Hardware-SoftwareInterface/README.md

 ## Insertion Sort

-We were tasked with creating a version of insertion sort that was split into multiple different functions into legv8 assembly.
-All instruction types were used and earned perfect score.
+Tasked with creating a version of insertion sort that was split into multiple different functions into legv8 assembly (C code for the insertion sort found in cs321_insertion_sort.c.)
+The code runs on the legv8emulator and correctly initializes the heap & stack, then sorts with insertion sort, and finally performs multiple interations of a binary search to ensure sort correctness.
+Earned perfect score.

 ## Binary Disassembler